-C. Claims brought under the Guam World War II Loyalty Recognition Act
+B. Claims brought under the Guam World War II Loyalty Recognition Act

-In 2017, the Commission began to administer a program created by the Guam World War II Loyalty Recognition Act, which provides compensation for victims and survivors of the attack and occupation of Guam by Imperial Japanese military forces during World War II and the liberation of Guam by United States military forces.
+In 2019, the Commission continued to administer a program created under the Guam World War II Loyalty Recognition Act, which provides compensation for survivors and victims injured as a result of the attack and occupation of Guam by Imperial Japanese military forces during World War II or incident to the liberation of Guam by United States military forces.
 National Defense Authorization Act, Pub.
 L. No. 114-328, § 1705(a)(1) (Dec.
 23, 2016).
 The Act authorizes the Commission to adjudicate claims for death, rape, personal injury, severe personal injury, forced labor, forced march, internment, and hiding to evade internment.
 Id. at §§ 1704(c)(1)-(2).

 The Act recognizes two categories of claimants.
 The first category of claimants consists of survivors-i.e., the spouse, children, or parents-of a Guam resident who died due to the attack and occupation of Guam by Imperial Japanese forces during World War II or incident to the liberation of Guam by U.S. forces and whose death would have been eligible for compensation under the Guam Meritorious Claim Act of 1945.
-Id. at § 1704(c)(1).
+Id. at §

+1704(c)(1).
 Claimants in this category are entitled to an award of \$25,000, to be distributed among survivors as provided by the Act.
-Id. at § 1704(a)(2).
-The second category of claimants is comprised of individuals who suffered a rape or personal injury or experienced forced labor, forced march, internment, or hiding to evade interment due to the attack and occupation of Guam by Imperial Japanese forces during World War II or incident to the liberation of Guam by U.S. forces.
+1704(a)(2).
+The second category of claimants is comprised of individuals who suffered any of the following: rape, severe personal injury, personal injury, forced labor, forced march, internment, or hiding to evade interment due to the attack and occupation of Guam by Imperial Japanese forces during World War II or incident to the liberation of Guam by U.S. forces.
 Id. at § 1704(c)(2).
 The Act provides that meritorious claims in this category will receive statutorily-set payments: claimants who suffered rape or severe personal injury are entitled to \$15,000; claimants who suffered forced labor or personal injury are entitled to \$12,000; and claimants who suffered forced march, internment, or hiding to evade internment are entitled to \$10,000.
 Id. at §§ 1704(a)(1)(A)-(C).
 Claimants in both categories must have been living on the date of enactment of the Act (December 23, 2016) to be eligible for payments.
-Id. at §§ 1704(b)(5),(c)(2).
+1704(b)(5),(c)(2).